SiRIUS Lab

 COMPOUNDING HAZARDS

-Our research addresses interacting hazards—including earthquakes, extreme wind, flooding, fire, and climate change—capturing cascading impacts across infrastructure systems and communities.
+Interacting hazards-earthquakes, extreme wind, flooding, fire, and climate change-and cascading impacts across systems and communities.

 Applications